ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 ```

 If running on an HPC machine, set `PROCS`, `PPN`, `QUEUE`, `WALLTIME` and `MACHINE`
 as appropriate.

-Also see the TODOs in the launch script for any additional
- variables to set.
+Lastly, see the TODOs in the launch script for any additional variables to set.

 Running the *workflow script*: